DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 * This broke stuff.
 Note to self there is more to a conda env than just running the copy command.
 * Fixed it, had to rerun the setup with the new path to the python interpreter in my renamed conda env
   * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USER@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/server-carlaUE5/bin/`

+* Just realized conda client env has the wrong version of the carla python package installed.
+It has `0.0.15`, my server has `0.10.0`
+  * Going to update this and see if it gets things working.

+* Got carla 0.10.0 installed with `pip install /home/carla/CarlaUE5/Build/PythonAPI/dist/carla-0.10.0-cp311-cp311-linux_x86_64.whl`
+  * Using the local wheel, as carla 0.10.0 does not show up on pip
+  * Also upgraded to python 3.11.8 to match the server env, which might fix this issue?